bbauska/CS198.1x/readme.md

 From there, Bitcoin and blockchain started to move into the realms of academia and enterprise.

-Third, the social environment developed around these projects differs immensely because of both their origins and the eras in which they were born.
+<b><em>Third</em></b>, the social environment developed around these projects differs immensely because of both their origins and the eras in which they were born.

 During the Internet era, the concept of personal computers hadn’t even developed yet, let alone the idea of connecting individuals around the country, or around the world.